machix/CapstoneProject/FinalTechnicalReport.md

 The idea of this project is to create a functionable and scalable solution to geofencing.
 Implementing a geofence requires lookups using CPU-intensive point-in-polygon algorithms in order to determine if an object exist in a geofence.
 The algorithms used in this project were not the optimal solutions for point-in-polygon detection.

-A microservice architecture is an architecture style that is structured a collection of loosely coupled services that generally implement some type of business capabilities [2].
+A microservice architecture is an architecture style that is a structured a collection of loosely coupled services that generally implement some type of business capabilities [2].
 This project is intended to provide a microservice that allows a client to query the service and determine if a point is contained within a polygon or geofence.
 The microservice architecture would handle all server-side components of an augmented reality based marketing application.

 There are many libraries that help with location data and implementation of common data structures that will be useful in the implementation of this service.

 In the project features were ranked as A, B, and C using a priority system.
 There were three levels of priority, with A being essential, B being want to implement, and C being extensions or extras.
 They are outlined in the figure below.